DIYbiosphere/sphere/about/code-of-conduct.md

 layout: page
 comments_issue: 39
 edit_issue: 40
-title: Code of Conduct # Keep links in this page, only markdown syntax.
-File is copied into .github folder to appear in the repo
+title: Code of Conduct # Keep links in this page. only markdown syntax.
+Copy file into .github folder as 'CODE_OF_CONDUCT.md'
 ---

 Contributors of the DIYbiosphere must abide by our Code of Conduct\*.
 It applies to all project and public spaces when representing or engaging with the project or its community, online and offline.

-As part of keeping to [Our Values](/about/philosophy#our-values), we are committed to having a welcoming environment for all people to contribute, and we pledge to value them as human beings and foster an atmosphere of kindness, cooperation, and understanding.
+As part of keeping to [Our Values](http://sphere.diybio.org/about/philosophy#our-values), we are committed to having a welcoming environment for all people to contribute, and we pledge to value them as human beings and foster an atmosphere of kindness, cooperation, and understanding.
 We want to sustain a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion or sexual identity and orientation.

 Unacceptable behavior includes, but is not limited to: